spacecowboy/NoNonsense-FilePicker/README.md

 I needed a file picker that had two primary properties:

-1. Easy to extend: I needed a file picker that would work for normal files on the SD-card, and also for using the Dropbox Sync API.
+1. Easy to extend: I needed a file picker that would work for normal files on the SD-card, and also for using the Dropbox API.
 2. Able to create a directory in the picker.

 This project has both of those qualities.
 As a bonus, it also scales